How to get caught up On a Mountain of Laundry

 So yeah, never leave a dryer running if you’re not around and awake to shut it down and put out a fire.
 Burning down your house is definitely not how to catch up on mountain of laundry!

 Final Thoughts On How to Catch Up On Laundry

 There are always going to be life glitches like sickness and broken washers, so it’s good to know how to catch up laundry in a pinch.

 But if you can avoid laundry overwhelm in the future, that’s the brass ring we’re trying to grab on the nauseating laundry carousel.

 Getting a good system going is the best way to avoid a boxer-less hubby and the need to use beach towels to dry dishes.
-I’m working on a post to talk about my system which has kept my laundry boat afloat since 2013.
+I’m working on a post to talk about my system which has kept my laundry consistently caught up since 2013.
 I won’t admit to this in public, but nowadays, I even like doing laundry.